redoral/eren-discord-bot/README.md

 ### SIMP Mode

 One of my friends is a huge Eren Yeager SIMP.
 So this mode was made for her.
-Whenever she calls Eren (Standard Mode) the responses for her are different.
+Whenever she calls Eren (Standard) the responses for her are different.

 <img src='./screenshots/3.jpg'>